-Saint Mat thew’s Elementary School includes a full-day kindergarten and grades 1 through 5.
-Teacher assistants are provided in K-2, enabling more individual attention as young students master critical basic skills.
-In grades 3-5, a number of higher-level skills are fostered to enable the students to successfully prepare for middle school.
-These include independent thinking, deepening comprehensive skills, research skills, the ability to complete more complex math problems, and knowledge in a number of basic scientific principles.
+St. Matthew’s Elementary School includes full-day kindergarten and first through fifth-grade classrooms.
+Teacher assistants are provided in kindergarten through second grade, enabling more individual attention as young students master critical basic skills.
+In third through fifth grade, a number of higher-level skills are fostered to enable the students to successfully prepare for middle school.
+These include independent thinking, deepening comprehensive skills, research skills, the ability to complete more complex math problems, and knowledge of a number of basic scientific principles.

-Overall, Saint Matthew’s School utilizes the curriculum provided by the Diocese of Richmond.
+Overall, St. Matthew’s School utilizes the curriculum provided by the Diocese of Richmond.

 St. Matthew’s School implements this curriculum by providing challenging, multifaceted, and integrated classwork that encourages students to maximize their learning potential and to relate the curriculum to life experiences.
 Elements of the curriculum include: